bilalamjad-devops/terraform-aws-ec2-eventbridge-lambda-scheduler/README.md

-# Stop Paying for Idle EC2 Instances Using Terraform, EventBridge Scheduler and AWS Lambda
+# Stop Paying for Idle EC2 Instances Using Terraform, EventBridge Scheduler, and AWS Lambda

 ## The Business Problem